nagyist/magicml.Magick/README.md

 ## 🔮 Magick: Automate, Build, and Bring Your Ideas to Life with AI.

-With Magick, you can unleash the power of AI without needing to know how to code everytbing in a command line interface.
+With Magick, you can unleash the power of AI without needing to know how to code everything in a command line interface.
 Using our visual node based environment, you can connect to popular services and explore a world of pre-built nodes and connectors to bring your vision to life.

 <p align="center"><img src="apps/docs/readme-files/ui.png" /></p>